Immigrant-DE logoEmigrantDE

 I'm a simple emigrant and it's time to move

-When I first arrived in Germany, I found an apartment fairly quickly, in less than two weeks, so I didn’t get to experience all the nightmares of searching for housing.
-But even then I managed to enjoy interior photos!
-For example, in one listing there may be only two photos of a multi-family building from the outside, and that's all; in another – corners, walls, part of the floor, a random bit of the window.
-You show up to such a place and suddenly discover that the ceilings are only two meters high.
-And in some listings there are 50 photos of every detail, like the soap in the bathroom: you end up sitting there, trying to imagine what the apartment actually looks like.
+When I first arrived in Germany, I found an apartment quite quickly, in less than two weeks, so I didn’t experience all the nightmares of house-hunting.
+But even then I managed to enjoy photos of interiors!
+For example, in one listing there may be only two photos of the apartment building from the outside and in another—angles, walls, part of the floor, a random piece of a window.
+You go to such a place and suddenly discover that the ceilings are barely two meters high.
+And in some listings, 50 photos of every detail, like the soap in the bathroom: you end up sitting there trying to imagine what the apartment actually looks like.
 But the main problem is the very high demand.
-There aren’t that many options here for finding housing.
-The main platforms: immobilienscout24.de, immowelt.de, ebay-kleinanzeigen.de and Facebook Marketplace.
-Even despite such terrible photos, high prices (now it's hard to find a decent two-bedroom place for under €1,200 in non-central areas) and often older construction, in Frankfurt demand still outstrips supply by 50,000 apartments.
-By the way, apartments here are usually rented completely unfurnished, and that makes sense from a long-term rental perspective.
-But on the other hand, the “move in and live” concept basically doesn’t work.
-I'm looking for at least a bathroom that's equipped and a built-in kitchen—that's already a luxury.
-For now there are almost no options, but I hope my apartment will find me soon.
-And what pitfalls have you run into while searching for an apartment? #useful
+There aren’t many options to find housing here.
+Main platforms: immobilienscout24.de, immowelt.de, ebay-kleinanzeigen.de and Facebook Marketplace.
+Even despite such terrible photos, high prices (now it’s hard to find a decent two-bedroom for under 1200 euros in non-central areas) and often old construction, in Frankfurt demand still exceeds supply by 50,000 apartments.
+By the way, apartments here are usually rented out completely empty, and that’s understandable from the perspective of long-term renting.
+But on the other hand, the "move in and live" concept practically doesn’t work.
+I’m looking for at least a bathroom with a proper setup and a built-in kitchen—that’s already a luxury.
+So far there are hardly any options, but I hope my apartment will find me soon.
+And what pitfalls have you run into when searching for an apartment? #useful